Skip to content

 reset_actors()

-Ghosts with personality
+Step 15: Ghosts with personality

 Currently, the ghosts race around the screen in a fixed way which can make the game just a little bit predictable and easy.
 We are now going to program one of ghosts ghosts with some additional intelligence to make them chase after Muncher, rather than just race around the screen randomly.